 - expanding opportunities (for example, not just a chain of coffee shops where you can eat, but a cozy workspace for freelancers and students);

-This method is suitable for small companies (it slightly increases their awareness without allocating a budget for advertising) and is completely ineffective for medium and large businesses.
+This method is suitable for small companies (it slightly increases their awareness without allocating a budget for advertising) and is entirely ineffective for medium and large businesses.

-Low-budget advertising and marketing methods that allow you to effectively promote your product or service, attract new customers and increase your profits without investing money.back to menu ↑
+Low-budget advertising and marketing methods allow you to effectively promote your product or service, attract new customers, and increase your profits without investing money.

 Affiliate marketing is when you receive a commission from an online retailer for referring customers to them by promoting one of the online retailers’ products.
 This can be done by creating a website.
-The website often called an affiliate site, will only get paid when their promotion generates a sale.
+Often called an affiliate site, the website will only get paid when their promotion generates a sale.

 Generally, affiliate marketing is a way of promotion in which a company enters into agreements on special terms with partners.
 For example:

 - the blogger receives a personalized promotional code and broadcasts it to his audience.
-The more customers he refers, the more benefits he gets, for example, he will get a commission
+The more customers he refers, the more benefits he gets; for instance, he will get a commission.

-Example of a promo code in Instagram Blogger Storiesback to menu ↑
+Example of a promo code in Instagram Blogger Stories

 Account marketing involves identifying a separate target group among the entire audience and working with it.
-For example, VIP clients are the most promising and valuable customers who deserve a special approach and personalization.
+For example, VIP clients are the most promising and valuable customers who deserve a unique personalization approach.

-In this case, the marketer is not sprayed on a large number of potential customers but rather focuses on those who are more likely to bring benefits on an ongoing basis.
+In this case, the marketer is not sprayed on many potential customers but instead focuses on those who are more likely to bring benefits on an ongoing basis.

-Customer marketing works in a similar way, but the key difference is that it is not aimed at attracting new customers, but at increasing the loyalty of existing ones.back to menu ↑
+Customer marketing works similarly, but the key difference is that it is not aimed at attracting new customers but at increasing the loyalty of existing ones.

 Word of mouth marketing is a type of marketing in which consumers share a company’s product or service with their loved ones and friends.